simongravelle/nmrformd/docs/source/tutorials/isotropic-system.rst

 .. container:: justify

-    Import numpy, MDAnalysis, and NMRforMD:
+    Also import numpy, MDAnalysis, and NMRforMD:

 .. code-block:: python